 It allows your organization to have a single source of truth when it comes to data analysis that serves as a solid foundation for all further data operations.

 Personalization is the basis of high-performing marketing.
-It allows you to create tailored experiences, whether it’s suggesting curated content in the email newsletter or reaching customers with targeted social media ads, which leads to much better conversion rates.
+It allows you to create tailored experiences, whether it’s suggesting curated content in the email newsletter or reaching customers with targeted social media ads, which leads to much better engagement rates and conversions.

 All of this is impossible without having a stable frame of reference that marketing data management can provide.
 Inconsistencies in data on customer behavior can lead you to false trends and make marketing personalization ineffective.